Audit and Investigations

 The Office of Inspector General oversees or conducts all internal investigations concerning the conduct of agency employees.
 The office also oversees the agency’s Training Division, which provides staff development for all TABC employees as well as public education on selling and consuming alcoholic beverages in Texas.

-The Ports of Entry Division is responsible for enforcing personal importation laws and collecting taxes and fees on alcoholic beverages and cigarettes brought into Texas from other countries.
+The Border Importation Operations Division is responsible for enforcing personal importation laws and collecting taxes and fees on alcoholic beverages and cigarettes brought into Texas from other countries through the state's ports of entry.
 Cigarette taxes are collected on behalf of the Texas Comptroller of Public Accounts.

 In addition to tax collection, regulatory compliance officers play a vital role in protecting public health and safety by stopping illicit products, which may be harmful for consumption, from entering the Texas market.
 The officers are stationed at all major bridges along the Texas-Mexico border and at the Galveston seaport.